defunkydrummer/lisp-xl/README.markdown

 ## Acknowledgements

-* Some core xlsx metadata read functions taken from the xlsx library by Carlos Ungil
+* Functions for reading the XLSX file metadata taken from the xlsx library by Carlos Ungil.
-* Akihide Nano, for putting said library in GitHub
+* Akihide Nano, for putting Carlos' library in GitHub.

 For working with *small* XLSX files in a Cell-oriented way (i.e. "A1", "B4", etc), you might want to take a look at Carlos library: https://gitlab.common-lisp.net/cungil/xlsx](https://gitlab.common-lisp.net/cungil/xlsx)